Upgrade to the __tier_name__

 person putting butter on stack of pancakes

 Made-from-scratch pancakes for camp breakfast!
-Just add the dry ingredients to a mason jar to create a pre-made pancake mix and then add the appropriate amount of eggs and milk to two more jars (or any other container of your choice) and you’re all set!
-A great idea we’re all the way behind!
+Just add the dry ingredients to a mason jar for this make-ahead pancake mix, and then add the appropriate amount of eggs and milk to two more jars (or any other container of your choice), and you’re all set!
+Cook on a cast-iron skillet over the campfire for a delicious meal we can all get behind!

 Upgraded Mountain House Breakfast Skillet

-Our freeze-dried Breakfast Skillet pouch only requires some hot water and you’ll have a great-tasting breakfast in no time.
-But you can also hack your skillet with some extra ingredients like cilantro, chives, and avocado to upgrade your meal and add some black beans for an easy side dish.
-And if you bring along some tortillas, you can roll everything up into some delicious breakfast burritos!
+Our freeze-dried Breakfast Skillet pouch only requires some hot water, and you’ll have a great-tasting breakfast in no time.
+For an upgrade, add cilantro, chives, avocado, and black beans.
+If you bring tortillas, you can turn it into delicious breakfast burritos!

 Campfire Apple Crisp Breakfast